-The College awards credit to students who are enrolled at the College who score at least 50 on approved CLEP tests and at or above the fiftieth percentile on approved DSST Subject Examinations.
+The College awards credit to students who are enrolled at the College who score at least 50 on approved CLEP tests, score three (3) or higher on approved AP Test, and at or above the fiftieth percentile on approved DSST Subject Examinations.
 A grade of "Z" is recorded for credit granted.
 No quality points are granted.
 Credits are not used in computing grade point average.